Tempe, New South Wales: Commercial area

 Tempe's commercial area is located along the Princes Highway.
 The main shopping strip includes the Tempe Hotel, a newsagency, a light and sound store, a doctor's surgery, a dentist's surgery, a Thai Restaurant, a picture framing business "Frame Up", and Camera Warehouse.
 The Riverview Hotel, formerly Valve Bar and Venue, formerly the Harp Irish Pub, and originally the Riverview Hotel (built in 1922), is located on the Princes Highway close to Harry's Cafe de Wheels, formerly known as Deno's Diner, formerly known as Cobb & Co., a fast food outlet designed on the 1950s drive-in model.

 Commercial and light industrial premises stretch north to Sydenham and St Peters–this stretch includes the largest IKEA in the Southern Hemisphere, opened in 2011.
 There were two small licensed clubs beside the Cooks River, the Newtown Jets Sports Club and the Cooks River Motor Boat Club.
 Both have now closed.

 Transport

 The Princes Highway runs north towards the city and south towards Arncliffe and Rockdale.
 Unwins Bridge Road is the other main road in the suburb.

 Tempe railway station is serviced by the Sydney Trains Illawarra line services.
 Transit Systems route 422 runs along the Princes Highway from Tempe to Railway Square, in the Sydney CBD, while the 425 route connects Tempe to Dulwich Hill.

+Sydenham railway station, on the northern border of Tempe, connects the suburb to the Sydney Metro (opened August 2024), as well as the Canterbury Bankstown and Illawarra line services of Sydney Trains.